 Cocktails in the spirit-forward group tend to have only two to four ingredients, and all or almost all of those ingredients will be spirits.
 No juices, egg white, or any of that stuff.
 The Old Fashioned, manhattan, Negroni, and classic gin-vermouth martini are all stirred cocktails.
 They’re all booze, all the time, and they’re supposed to be that way, bless ‘em.

 Cocktails that are topped with tonic, club soda, or sparkling wine are also often stirred.
 The point of stirring instead of shaking these is bubble preservation, of course, but many of these cocktails also have ingredients that are shaken first, then poured in the glass, then topped with something fizzy.
 The Tom Collins (or Proof Collins, if you're using our Citrus Sour syrup in place of lemon juice and simple syrup) is one of these: Shake the gin, citrus, and simple syrup, then strain over ice and top with club soda, then stir ever so gently (see the section on cocktails mixed in-glass for details).

 Stirring 102: How to Stir in a Mixing Glass

 Think of stirring as the polar opposite of shaking in terms of technique and purpose.
-You’re not trying to make bubbles or froth here; you’re gently coaxing the ingredients into combination.
+You’re not trying to make bubbles or froth here; you’re gently coaxing the ingredients into combination, and chilling them at the same time.
 No sloshing or splashing, please, and no wild clanking of spoon against glass.
 Pretend you’re mixing cocktails in a library, if that helps.

 Unless the cocktail is meant to be made in the glass (see the next section), do the mixing in a mixing glass.
 Measure (MEASURE!) ingredients into the mixing glass, then fill about half- to three-quarters full with ice cubes.